 - Run a program to encourage proper waste disposal for dive shops in Tulum.

 We witnessed two other large mass-tourism groups here of at least 15 plus who were following a leader with a flag and did not have time to stop and really enjoy the nature.
-I loved the enthusiasm of our guide Jose – who was incredibly well versed in Mayan culture, the vegetation and geomorphological processes – and he really contributed to an amazing day and my new found passion for the Mayan culture and the Yucatán geology!
+I loved the enthusiasm of our guide Jose – who was incredibly well versed in Mayan culture, the vegetation, and geomorphological processes – and he contributed to an amazing day, and my new found passion for the Mayan culture and the Yucatán geology!

-What to expect on a tour of the Sian Ka’an Biosphere Reserve with Agua Clara Diving Tulum!
+What To Expect On A Tour Of The Sian Ka’an Biosphere Reserve With Agua Clara Diving Tulum!

 For the above eco-logical reasons and for the informative information I believe a Sian Ka’an tour is far superior to doing Sian Ka’an on your own – but also given the bus schedules, long distance to walk and negotiating for your boat make this the far better, simpler and probably cheaper option in total.